KDE TechBase

 }

-If you want to try playing something else than the default "Hello World", you can download this short simple : [ocean.wav] and replace the sound object definition by:
+If you want to try playing something else than KDE's log in sound, you can download a sample ocean sound and replace the sound load definition by:

-You can only use it to play wav file at the moment, but we hope to bring ogg support soon.
-For playing music, please wait until KALStream tutorial is up.
+You can only use it to play ogg or wav file at the moment, but we hope to bring more audio support soon.

 - The sound can now be played by simply calling play().
 This function is asynchronous, meaning your program doesn't have to wait until the sound has finished playing to continue.

-- Then, to know when the sound has ended, we create a loop using status() which returns ever AL_PLAYING or AL_STOPED.
+- Then, to know when the sound has ended, we use sound->isPlaying().

-- Finally, we have to clear the KALSource buffer by deleting the KALSource pointer and close the device by calling shutdown().
+- Finally, we have to clear the GluonAudio::Sound buffer by deleting the GluonAudio::Sound pointer.

 [edit] Multi-channel